jduffy93/immo-eliza-the_chaincoders/README.md

 # Property Price Scraper

 ## Description
-The Immoweb scraper is a Python program designed to extract information about properties for sale from the Immoweb website.
+The Immoweb scraper is a Python program designed to extract information about properties for sale from the Immoweb website and is divided into four phases where phase three and four will be described later on in our separate repositories.
 It retrieves data from the website, organizes it into dictionaries, cleans the data, transforms it into a structured format, and saves it into a CSV file for further analysis.

+Phase 1 Data Clean the dataset so that it does not contain any duplicates, blank spaces or errors.

+Phase 2 Exploratory Data Analysis where vizualization is explored, ephasizing on the Structure of the data (rows and columns), correlation between the variables to each other and to price, and explore Which variables have the greatest and least influence on the price.

 ## Features
 * Scrapes Immoweb website for sale properties